 More than four million people (1.9 percent of the population) have been exposed to hepatitis C and most do not know that they are infected.
 The virus is spread through infected human blood and blood products.

 Hemochromatosis is a genetic disease of iron metabolism that results in excess iron deposits throughout the body.
 The disease may lead to the development of cirrhosis, diabetes, skin pigment changes, cardiac problems, arthritis and testicular atrophy.
-Life expectancy is normal if diagnosed before these secondary disorders develop.
+Life expectancy is normal if hemochromatosis is diagnosed before these secondary disorders develop.

 Approximately 25,000 Americans die each year from chronic liver disease and cirrhosis.
 More than 300,000 people are hospitalized each year due to cirrhosis.